 Bottom line

-Investing in value ETFs gives investors an easy way to invest in stocks thought to be undervalued by the market.
+Investing in value ETFs can be an easy way to invest in stocks thought to be undervalued by the market.
 By owning a basket of these stocks through an ETF, you can avoid the heavy research that is usually required to buy individual stocks.
 You’ll also get the benefits of diversification by owning stocks across different industries that generally trade for below-average multiples of earnings and assets.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.